 - Massachusetts took a slightly different approach, enacting a regulation that was intended to withstand constitutional challenge, even under the old Quill framework.
 Under this regulation, Massachusetts takes the position that “physical presence” is established through the use of in-state software, in-state advertising cookies, contracts with a content distribution network, in-state representatives, or the provision of additional services in-state beyond delivery of goods.
 Under this regulation, any internet vendor that meets these physical presence requirements is required to collect and remit Massachusetts sales tax for its sales to Massachusetts customers if, during the previous 12 months, the seller had $500,000 or more in sales to Massachusetts customers completed over the internet, and the seller completed 100 or more transactions that were delivered to Massachusetts.

-Please contact firm tax partners Jonathan A. Block or Sarah H. Beard with any questions or if you would like to discuss your sales tax obligations under the new Wayfair standard.
-Jon can be reached at 207.791.1179 or firstname.lastname@example.org, and Sarah at 207.791.1378 or email@example.com.
+Please contact firm tax partner Jonathan A. Block with any questions or if you would like to discuss your sales tax obligations under the new Wayfair standard.
+Jon can be reached at 207.791.1179 or email@example.com.